hachuu/Speaking-English/FreeTalking/unit_718_Kids_use_more_of_the_brain_than_adults.md

 ## Wrong Expression => Make it correct

+I think it is very easy to get something new from studying.
+BETTER I easily learn something new from studying.
+(SIMILAR)
 ## Comprehension Question
 1. Which side of the brain do adults use when they understand language?
 2. How did the researchers use technology?